2026 SCHEDULE

 2. STAGING

-• You may set up your exhibits 8.00 am - 10.45 am on the day of the show.
+• You must set up your exhibits between 8.00 am and 10.45 am on the day of the show.
 Doors close at 10.45 am, when all but judges and officials must leave the hall.

 • Collect your entry slips on arrival.
 You must have a slip for each entry, which should be placed next to your exhibit.